arzwa/Whale.jl/docs/src/manual.md

 ## Backtracking and consensus reconciled trees

+!!! warning
+    Backtracking functionalities are still quite experimental and prone to change.

 To backtrack reconciled trees for a particular CCD from a parameterized `WhaleModel` and compute majority-vote consensus trees one can use the following methods

 ```julia-repl